realitytracing/Reality-Tracing-WIP/human-foundations/diversity-is-inevitable-cooperation-is-engineered.md

 position: Constraint-derived structural observation
 ---

-# Diversity Is Inevitable, Cooperation Is Engineered
+# Diversity Is Inevitable, Cooperation Is Engineed

 ## Abstract

 Human diversity is not a policy outcome.
 It is a structural property of complex biological and cognitive systems.
 Attempts to eliminate diversity require continuous enforcement and scale poorly.

+However, diversity is not infinite.
+Human beings share biological, cognitive, and environmental constraints that bound variation.

-Non-cooperation, however, is not structurally inevitable.
-Cooperation emerges when systems are designed to align incentives, localize failure, and maintain legitimacy across variance.
+Non-cooperation is not structurally inevitable.
+Cooperation emerges when systems are designed to align incentives, localize failure, and maintain legitimacy across bounded variance.

 This document clarifies the distinction between inevitable diversity and workable cooperation, and examines why totalizing alignment regimes destabilize while elastic cooperative systems scale.